aichemydev/Wring_docs/docs/Examples/Gauge_test.md

 Note: See the `specs` directory for the narrative specifications and the tests directory for the implementation of the steps.

+1. Clone our gauge example on github - [https://github.com/aichemydev/gauge-testsgit](https://github.com/aichemydev/gauge-tests)
-1. Navigate to where you have stored these Gauge tests examples by using cd, for example: cd ~/Github/gauge-examples
+2. Navigate to where you have stored these Gauge tests examples by using cd, for example: cd ~/Github/gauge-examples
-2. Make sure to do get `Taiko plugin`, check: https://www.npmjs.com/package/taiko-delay
+3. Make sure to do get `Taiko plugin`, check: https://www.npmjs.com/package/taiko-delay (That will install the gauge CLI globally, so sudo npm install -g @getgauge/cli may be required)
-3. Then install the dependencies in this repo: `npm install`
+4. Then install the dependencies in this repo: `npm install`
-4. Then run the test: `npm test`
+5. Then run the test: `npm test`

 and it will bring up a browser and looks like this: